President Donald Trump Undergoes Annual Physical Checkup Early: ‘Taking Advantage Of A Free Weekend’

 President Donald Trump got a head start on his annual checkup, according to a Bloomberg report.
 It has been just nine months since the president’s previous physical.

 On Saturday, President Trump went to Walter Reed National Military Medical Center in Maryland for the tests he undergoes each year.
-White House Press Secretary Stephanie Grisham, who does not provide regular press briefings, sent out the information about Trump’s doctor’s visit via an emailed a statement.
+White House Press Secretary Stephanie Grisham, who does not provide regular press briefings, sent out the information about Trump’s doctor’s visit via an emailed statement.

 “Anticipating a very busy 2020, the president is taking advantage of a free weekend here in Washington, D.C., to begin portions of his routine annual physical exam at Walter Reed,” read Grisham’s statement.